 - 4.13 Policy 3.4, 'Optimising Housing Potential', states that taking into account local context and character, "development should optimise housing output" and proposals which compromise this "should be resisted." - 4.14 Policy 3.8, 'Housing Choice', emphasises that "Londoners should have a genuine choice of homes that they can afford and which meet their requirements for differences sizes and types of dwellings in the highest quality environments." - 4.15 Policy 3.9, 'Mixed and Balanced Communities', extends this message and emphasises that "communities mixed and balanced by tenure and household income should be promoted across London ... which foster social diversity, redress social exclusion and strengthen communities' sense of responsibility for, and identity with, their neighbourhoods."
 The same policy goes on to state that "A more balanced mix of tenures should be sought in all parts of London, particularly in some neighbourhoods where social renting predominates and there are concentrations of deprivation." - 4.16 Policy 3.14, 'Existing Housing', states that Borough should "promote efficient use of the existing stock by reducing the number of vacant, unfit and unsatisfactory dwellings."
 The supporting text to this Policy notes that existing housing should be retained where possible and appropriate, except where there are acceptable plans for its replacement.
 It also states that estate renewal should take into account the regeneration benefits to the local community, the proportion of affordable housing in the surrounding area, and the amount of affordable housing intended to be provided elsewhere in the Borough.
-Where redevelopment of affordable housing is proposed, it should not be permitted unless it is replaced by better quality accommodation, providing at least an equivalent floorspace of affordable housing. - 4.17 Furthermore, the GLA's Housing Supplementary Planning Guidance (SPG) (November 2012) reinforces the point that there should be an equivalent level of affordable housing floorspace provided as part of any regeneration.
-Importantly it also supports the principle of affordable housing provision being cross subsidised by the inclusion of properties for outright sale (paragraph 4.4.23). - 4.18 Policy 7.7, 'Location and Design of Tall and Large Buildings', states that Tall and large buildings should be part of a plan-led approach to changing or developing an area by the identification of appropriate, sensitive and inappropriate locations.
-They should not adversely affect their surroundings and should make a significant contribution to local regeneration. - 4.19 In summary, regional policy seeks to optimise sites to boost the supply of housing whilst offering a greater diversity of tenure and improving the quality of accommodation that Londoners can afford.
+Where redevelopment of affordable housing is proposed, it should not be permitted unless it is replaced by better quality accommodation, providing at least an equivalent floorspace of affordable housing. - 4.17 Furthermore, the GLA's Housing Supplementary Planning Guidance (SPG) (March 2016) reinforces the point that there should be an equivalent level of affordable housing floorspace provided as part of any regeneration.
+(Paragraph 5.1.18).
+Importantly, Paragraph 5.1.16 supports the provision of market housing on estate renewal schemes by stating that "to achieve no net loss, development at significantly increased density may be necessary to generate sufficient value from market development to support replacement of affordable housing provision, or to achieve a more mixed and balanced community." - 4.18 Policy 7.7, 'Location and Design of Tall and Large Buildings', states that Tall and large buildings should be part of a plan-led approach to changing or developing an area by the identification of appropriate, sensitive and inappropriate locations.
+They should not unacceptably harm their surroundings and should make a significant contribution to local regeneration.

+4.19 In summary, regional policy seeks to optimise sites to boost the supply of housing whilst offering a greater diversity of tenure and improving the quality of accommodation that Londoners can afford.
 All Options considered within this report would increase the quality of residential accommodation being offered; however, only Option 3 would assist with increasing quantity, mix and quality of the external environment.
 Therefore, Option 3 is considered to be the most preferable in terms of regional policy.
 Regional policy also supports local authorities in identifying regeneration areas to deliver such objectives.
 For Ravensbury Estate, as well as High Path and Eastfields, this would be done through the emerging Estates Plan DPD.